Updated for 2018

 The Health and Safety at Work etc Act 1974 (HSWA) is the main piece of legislation covering health and safety at work in Great Britain.
 If you run a small, low-risk business, it’s usually quite straightforward to abide by the UK’s health and safety laws.

 In this article, we’ve taken it back to basics to help you make sure you’ve got it covered.

-- Office health and safety best practices
+- The majority of tradesmen value health and safety

 - Personal accident insurance